-Access the Single Sign-On (SSO) section of the Account module to add or configure your domain on the CloudBlue Connect platform.
+Access the Single Sign-On (SSO) section of the Account module to implement single sign-on authentication and manage your domains on the CloudBlue Connect platform.
 This section provides a comprehensive set of settings that can be increasingly helpful for security departments and Chief Information Security Officers (CISO).
 The following outlines the SSO concept and provides instructions on how to successfully configure a SSO domain on the Connect platform.

 It is important to note that each organization often includes security policies that can be incompatible with the policies of another organization.
 The following diagrams showcase such examples:

 These diagrams introduce Connect accounts (A, B, and C) that collaborate by using the Connect platform.
 Each account incorporates own password policy that contradicts with the policies of other accounts.
 For example, CISO A doesn’t allow using special symbols, while CISO B requires to include at least one special symbol to a password.
 In addition, CISO C doesn’t allow specifying any passwords to begin with.
 Note that certain users (such as User 3 and User 7) often belong to multiple Connect account.
 Therefore, deploying the SSO schema can be essential for many business scenarios.